dcscraig/GoggleClips/README.md

 Top/Bottom Layers: 2
 Infill: +5%

-For your initial prorotype try squeezing the two walls of the clip, they should withstand a high degree of force.
+For your initial prototype try squeezing the two walls of the clip, they should withstand a high degree of force.

 ## Donating prints to NHS